-Are you responsible for or involved with the Business Intelligence in your organization?
-If so, what kind of answers do you get, when you ask around for a good definition of BI?
-Do you get well-turned phrases loaded with big technical terms?
-Do the names of analysis methods, database systems, and vendors whizz past your ears?
-Then let me give you my definition of Business Intelligence, which is a simple paraphrase of Howard Gardner’s definition of human intelligence:
+If you are responsible for or involved with the Business Intelligence in your organization, a good definition of it is indispensable.
+Such a definition cannot purely exist of the names of analysis methods, database systems, and vendors.
+A good definition of Business Intelligence is a simple paraphrase of Howard Gardner’s definition of human intelligence:

 “Business intelligence is the application of cognitive skills and knowledge within an organization to solve problems, to learn, and to achieve goals that are appreciated by the organization and its business and cultural environments.”

-Does the application of and approach to Business intelligence in your company feel that way?
-If not, you've come to the right address.
+If the application of and approach to Business intelligence in your company does not feel that way, feel free to read a little further.

 Obviously, most companies rank Business Intelligence (BI) as strategically important.
 It helps them identify areas for performance improvement, cost savings, and process efficiency, enabling them to plan better for the future.
 Nonetheless, for years already Gartner indicates that over 70% of all BI projects fail to meet the enterprises' objectives.
 And that, while on the average successful BI projects yield a return of € 10,66 for every euro spent.
 Why then does failure seem to be the norm?